RichiePowell/wp-reading-time-estimator/README.md

 ## Installation

-1. Download the plugin and upload the folder `wp-reading-time-estimator` to the `/wp-content/plugins/` directory.
+1. Download the plugin and upload the folder `reading-time-estimator` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Go to **Settings > Reading Time Estimator** to customize the plugin options.